Raku/Documentable/README.md

 Return the SVG for the given file, without its XML header

 For instance, given: `t/html/basic.svg`, it will return `t/html/basic-without-xml.svg`.

+#### URL logic

+This one is quite a mess, it will be a todo for now.

 ## Resources